Skip to content

 This option allows you to define a custom parser for non-JSON file types, such as .yaml, .jsonc, or .toml.

-import yarmlParser from "@layerfig/yaml";
+import yamlParser from "@layerfig/parser-yaml";

 const config = new ConfigBuilder({